josephmancuso/django-heroku-production/README.md

     $ python manage.py makemigrations
     $ python manage.py migrate

+Alternatively, you can go to the `/easy_deploy` folder and run on Windows:

+    $ .\local.bat

 Then run the server.

 ## Deployment to Heroku

 Deploying to Heroku is incredibly easy.
-Once you finished everything in First Steps above, just navigate to the `helloworld/easy_deploy` folder and run
+Once you finished everything in First Steps above, just navigate to the `/easy_deploy` folder and run on Windows

     $ .\deploy.bat

 Enter your Heroku login credentials and let the program run.
 Your all set!

 Your ready to launch!